 Round 1 - Open House: during this round you will meet each participating sorority for 30 minutes over the span of two days and have the chance to meet between two and five members.
 This round serves as a meet and greet to briefly get a taste of the organization and lets the chapters get to get to know a bit about you.

-Round 3 - House Tours: during this round you will visit up to 8 sororities for 40 minutes over the course of one day.
-Each sorority will give you a tour of their chapter facility where you can see what the living accommodations look like in each.
-The chapter should share additional information about chapter activities, things they are involved with on or off campus or other points of pride as well as being able to answer any questions you have about the financial obligations of membership and living in a chapter home.
+Round 3 - House Tours: during this round you will talk to up to 8 sororities for 40 minutes over the course of one day.
+Each sorority will show you a virtual house tour video of their chapter facility where you can see what the living accommodations look like in each.
+The chapter should share additional information about chapter activities, things they are involved with on or off campus or other points of pride.
+The chapter will also share information regarding Fall Quarter Dues, as well as being able to answer any questions you have about the financial obligations of membership and living in a chapter home.

-Round 4 - Preference: during this round you will visit up to 2 sororities for one hour.
+Round 4 - Preference: during this round you will talk to up to 2 sororities for 50 minutes.
 You will have the chance to talk to a one or a few members, likely women who have already met during the week, about their membership experiences and any lingering questions that you have about their sorority.
 Each chapter will also host a ceremony to share with you a bit more about their national organization, their values, and their sisterhood.